Skip to Main Content

-Previously, American Express National Bank allowed nine withdrawals per statement cycle, for example.
-But now it doesn’t have withdrawal limits on its savings account.
+Some banks took the Fed up on the rule change by eliminating the withdrawal limits.
+American Express National Bank, for example, previously allowed nine withdrawals per statement cycle, for example.
+Now, it doesn’t have withdrawal limits on its savings account.

 The Fed’s move was termed an interim final rule, which is issued when there’s good cause to skip issuing a proposed rule, says Scott Birrenkott, assistant director of legal at the Wisconsin Bankers Association.